Aliases for PI4K2B Gene

 Phosphatidylinositol 4-kinases (PI4Ks) phosphorylate phosphatidylinositol to generate phosphatidylinositol 4-phosphate (PIP), an immediate precursor of several important signaling and scaffolding molecules.
 PIP itself may also have direct functional and structural roles.
 PI4K2B is a primarily cytosolic PI4K that is recruited to membranes, where it stimulates phosphatidylinositol 4,5-bisphosphate synthesis (Wei et al., 2002 [PubMed 12324459]).[supplied by OMIM, Jun 2008]

 GeneCards Summary for PI4K2B Gene

 PI4K2B (Phosphatidylinositol 4-Kinase Type 2 Beta) is a Protein Coding gene.
-Among its related pathways are Inositol phosphate metabolism (KEGG) and Metabolism.
+Among its related pathways are Metabolism and PI Metabolism.
 GO annotations related to this gene include kinase activity and 1-phosphatidylinositol 4-kinase activity.
 An important paralog of this gene is PI4K2A.

 UniProtKB/Swiss-Prot for PI4K2B Gene